topquark22/morseR24/README.md

 The important point for the integrated board is that you must use CE=10 and CSN=9.
 Most resources on the Internet suggest radio(9, 10) or some other pins.
 That's fine if you are using an external radio, but it took me some time to figure this out.
 I had to follow the traces on the PCB and compare the pinout with the nRF24L01 chip on the integrated board to see that they actually have to be reversed.
 I couldn't find any explanation of this anywhere, so here it is.

+## Modes of operation

+### Master (transmitter) mode

+For master mode, leave pin D8 unconnected.
+The text to transmit is entered in the serial monitor console.
+It accepts multiple lines (as the serial input buffer can only accept 64 characters at a time,) and concatenates them together.
+Enter a blank line to commit the message.

+The following in-line characters will cause the text to be interpreted in several different ways:

+- Morse code (the default, or preceded by *_*)
+- Unary (using the *#* character).
+For example, #314159*
+- Hexadecimal (using the *$* character).
+For example, *$600DF00D*
+- Chess coordinates (using the % character).
+For example, *%e2e4*

+The speed (dot length in ms) and pause (time between outputs of the entire text) can be changed using the following commands:

+- \*speed <dot duration in ms>
+- \*pause <pause duration in ms>

+Issuing one of these commands will interrupt and restart the broadcast in progress.

+### Slave (receiver) mode

+For slave mode, wire pin D8 to ground.

+The serial monitor will display the characters as they are transmitted.

 ## Error conditions

 The red LED (pin D2) indicates the following:

 It will blink once for 1/10 second upon initiation to indicate that the radio is operational.

 Fast blink: Radio is not connected properly.
-You can use this code without a radio, if you just want to control something from the GPIO pin.
+You can use this code in master mode without a radio, if you just want to control something from the GPIO pin.
 But in that case you need to wire pin D4 to ground to disable the radio.

 Solid red can mean one of two things: